ShivamRepo31/APITesting/README.md

 ## Running Tests

 To run tests, follow the below steps
-Navigate to Project
+-Navigate to Project
-Navigate to src/test/java/Runner
+-Navigate to src/test/java/Runner
-Under Runner folder look for TesRunner.java
+-Under Runner folder look for TestRunner.java
-Right Click on .java file Run Using testNG html Reports are visible under target folder within the project
+-Right Click on .java file Run Using testNG
+-html Reports are visible under target folder within the project

 ## Acknowledgements